robbie-cahill/tunnelmole-client/README.md

 ```

 #### Starting tunnelmole using code
 First import `tunnelmole`.
-Both ES and Commonjs modules are supported.
+Both ES and CommonJS modules are supported.

 Importing as an ES module
 ```